w3c/wot-usecases/HOWTO.md

 I'd propose the following flow to manage the feedback from brainstorming discussions during UseCases Calls:
-1. Minutes review and GitHub Issue creation (with "Process" label) Minutes review and idea extraction from the minutes
+1. Minutes review and GitHub Issue creation (with "Process" label)
 2. Review the GitHub Issues/PRs with "Process" label

 ## Minutes review and GitHub Issue creation (with "Process" label)